Sam-Mah/CapsRule/README.md

 # CapsRule
-This project is an implementation of the paper "CapsRule: Explainable Deep Learning for Classifying Network Attacks".
+This project is an implementation of the paper "CapsRule: Explainable Deep Learning for Classifying Network Attacks" https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10101859.
 CapsRule is an effective and efficient rule-based deep learning explanation framework dedicated to classifying network attacks.
 It extracts high-fidelity rules from the feed-forward capsule network that explain how an input sample is classified.

 This project is implemented using Python and Tensorflow library.